Sparse Stream Semantic Registers: A Lightweight ISA Extension Accelerating General Sparse Linear Algebra: Architecture

 All generation modes reuse the existing affine address generator with up to four nested levels, but for different purposes.
 During \emph{affine iteration}, it directly provides the address generator's output as shown.
 During \emph{indirection} or \emph{index matching}, it generates addresses for the words in memory containing the indices to be read; unlike fetching individual indices, this fully utilizes the memory bus.
 These words are fetched into a decoupling \gls{fifo} queue.
 To prevent downstream blocking or a queue overflow, an outstanding request counter limits inflight requests.

-\glspl{sssr} can handle any unsigned $2^n$\,\si{\byte} index type that fits onto the used memory bus (i.e., $8$, $16$, $32$, and \SI{64}{\bit} on Snitch).
+\glspl{sssr} can handle \revone{indices of any unsigned $2^n$\,\si{\byte} integer type} that fits onto the used memory bus (i.e., $8$, $16$, $32$, and \SI{64}{\bit} on Snitch).
 An \emph{index serializer} extracts indices of the configured size from the buffered index words.
-To increase flexibility and programmability, we support arbitrary index base alignment.
+To increase flexibility and programmability, we support arbitrary index \revone{array} base alignment \revone{in memory}.
 In indirection mode, the serialized indices are then shifted by a small programmable offset, enabling power-of-two striding; this enables indirection into the upper axes of power-of-two-strided tensors without incurring a costly hardware multiplier.
 Finally, the shifted indices are added to the configured base address, resulting in the desired indirect address stream.

 During index matching, the indices are instead passed to an external matching unit, detailed in \cref{sec:sssr_streamer}, which compares the read indices with those in another \gls{ssr}'s generator streaming the other operand.
 Unlike in indirection, the emitted addresses simply count up from the configured data base address with a unit stride, since there is exactly one nonzero value per index.
 However, depending on which index stream is ahead, the matching unit may instruct either generator to \emph{skip} addresses or \emph{insert} null data elements into the \gls{ssr} data stream, forming the \emph{intersection} or \emph{union} of the index streams.